');

 About Taylor, MI

-Taylor is a mid-sized city in Michigan with a population of 62,405 residents.
-The median household income is $59,537 per year, which is near the national average.
-The median age in Taylor is 38.3 years.
+Taylor is a mid-sized city located in Michigan with a population of 62,405 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $59,537 per year, which is 21% below the national median of $75,149.
+The median age of 38.3 years is close to the US median age of 38.9 years.

 How Taylor Ranks in Michigan